California Health and Human Services

 • Lori Hack, California Association of Health Information Exchanges

-• Cameron Kaiser, County of San Diego
+• Cameron Kaiser, County of Solano

 • Troy Kaji, Contra Costa Regional Medical Center and Health Centers